Skip to content

 Planning your CPD

-- Helps you make the most of opportunities for learning as they arise
+• Make the most of learning opportunities as they arise

-- Ensures you choose cost-effective activities relevant to your role
+• Choose cost-effective activities that are relevant to your role

-We recommend regularly reviewing your learning and development needs.
-You might do this through formal workplace appraisals and one-to-ones.
+We recommend reviewing your learning and development needs regularly, whether through formal workplace appraisals or informal one-to-one discussions.

 Planning using the 1CPD app

-The 1CPD platform helps you set and manage your objectives.
+The 1CPD app helps you set and manage your learning objectives.
 These are set from the Plan page.

-- When you record an activity, select which objectives it helps you meet.
+• When you record an activity, you can link it to the objectives it supports.

-- Once you complete an objective, mark it as complete so you can add more.
+• Once an objective is achieved, mark it as complete so you can add more.

-- You can also add a future activity in the Record section; it will appear on your summary page as a reminder.
+• You can also add future activities in the Record section.
+These will appear on your summary page as a reminder.

 What counts as CPD

 Anything relevant to your role counts as CPD.
-It doesn't have to be clinical, costva lot or invlove a formal course.
+It doesn't have to be clinical, costly or involve a formal learning.

 Opportunities for CPD can arise in your day-to-day work.
-If you learn something new that you didn't know yesterday, that counts as CPD.
+If you learn something new that you didn't know yesterday, it counts as CPD.

-- Workplace-based activities: reflecting on a challenging case or shadowing a colleague
+• Workplace-based activities: such as reflecting on a challenging case or shadowing a colleague

-- Self-directed activities: reading a book or listening to a podcast
+• Self-directed activities: such as reading a book or listening to a podcast

 CPD on a budget: how to learn for less